-- 1.1 Douglas fir and lodgepole pine with understory of primarily forbs, shrubs and limited grasses.
-Community relatively resilient. - T1A Post disturbance includes stand replacement fire, insect pestilence and disease.
-Fire frequency is long but fire is intense. - 2.1 Post fire shrub dominant community with saplings of lodgepole being common.
+- 1.1 Douglas fir dominated forest with understory of shrubs and mixed grasses.
+Lodgepole pine and Ponderosa Pine throughout the forest but sparsely spaced. - T1A Post Disturbance includes stand replacement fire, insect pestilence, disease, and clear cut - 2.1 Post fire shrub dominant community with saplings of lodgepole being common.
 Fireweed dominant forb.
-Grasses may increase outside of fireweed patches - 2.1A Time where trees start to re-establish - 2.2A Community phase shift is due to fire, insect pestilence and disease.
-Fire frequency is long but fire is intense. - 2.2 Post Fire forest dominated by lodgepole pine with Douglas fire and Englemann spruce increasing.
-Shrubs and grasses returning to pre-fire positions.

-R2A Restoration pathway where the site, over time, without fire, insect pestilence, or disease moves back to the reference state.
-Subalpine fir comes back in and shades out the other tree species.
+Grasses may increase outside of fireweed patches. - 2.1A Over time PICO saplings increase with some PSME and PIPOS saplings increasing.
+Forbs and shrubs decrease as tree canopy increases. - 2.2A Community Pathway includes stand replacement fire, insect pestilence, disease, and clear cut - 2.2 Post Fire forest dominated by Lodgepole pine with Douglas fire and Ponderosa pine increasing.
+Shrubs and grasses returning to pre-fire positions. - R2A Restoration pathway where the site, over time, without fire, insect pestilence, or disease moves back to the reference state.
+Douglas fir comes back in and shades out lodgepole.